FAR-Lab/Interactive-Lab-Hub/alt-Lab5/readme.md

 NEW!!!
 Also you can plot the data with the Arduino Serial Plotter!
 This can be found under `Tools->Serial Plotter`.
 Try it out.

-For this lab, you can use the serial monitor, plotter and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.
+For this lab, you can use the serial monitor, plotter and/or the OLED whenever you are told to display something, depending on what you think is easier/prettier.

 ## Part B. RGB LED